Islamic State: Education

-The education in ISIL held territory was organised by the Diwan of Education.
-ISIL introduced its own curriculum which did not include lessons in history, music, geography or art, but included lectures in Islamic Law, Sharia, and Jihad.
-The Diwan of Education was often in competition with the Diwan of Outreach and Mosques which organised educational centres focused on the sharia.
+The education in IS held territory was organised by the Diwan of Education.
+IS introduced its own curriculum, which did not include lessons in history, music, geography or art, but included lectures in Islamic Law, Sharia, and Jihad.
+The Diwan of Education was often in competition with the Diwan of Outreach and Mosques, which organised educational centres focused on the sharia.

-History
+Origins

 The group was founded in 1999 by Jordanian Salafi jihadist Abu Musab al-Zarqawi under the name Jamāʻat al-Tawḥīd wa-al-Jihād (lit.
 'The Organisation of Monotheism and Jihad').
 In a letter published by the Coalition Provisional Authority in February 2004, Zarqawi wrote that jihadis should use bombings to start an open sectarian war so that Sunnis from the Islamic world would mobilise against assassinations carried out by Shia, specifically the Badr Brigade, against Ba'athists and Sunnis.